Which is worse;

 We can say we value the traits of self-restraint, self-control, and self-discipline, but we usually seem to gravitate towards those who seem to be less in control, less disciplined, and even more flawed.

-Then we sit and talk about the ones with the traits that we say we value as if they’re gifted or they're some "exception to the rule" (BTW - what "rule" would that be, exactly?)
+Then we sit and talk about the ones with the traits that we say we value as if they’re gifted, that it's in their genes, or they're some "exception to the rule" (BTW - what "rule" would that be, exactly?)
 OR that they're odd or something is wrong with them.

 We may mock, try to peer pressure, or altogether dismiss, those with great self-control or self-discipline and then complain about how we can’t get our own sh*t together.